Code5linger/B6A3/SUBMISSION.md

 ### 1. Documentation
 **README.md**: Must be professional and include:
+- Explaination of the project
--  All SQL queries with solutions
+**queries.sql**: Must include all the queries with solutions

 ### 2. What You Need to Provide
-- GitHub Repository Link
+- GitHub Repository Link (Which will include queries.sql and README.md)
 - ERD Link (You need to use Lucidchart or any other ERD tool to create the ERD and share the public link)
 - Viva Video Link (You can upload it on YouTube or Google Drive but make sure to share the public link)